modx-pro/Docs/en/01_Components/01_pdoTools/00_Quick_start.md

 ```

 ### Conclusion
-git push -f origin HEAD^:masterIt is important to remember, that all pdoTools snippets use the same core and most parameters can be used for all of them.
+It is important to remember, that all pdoTools snippets use the same core and most parameters can be used for all of them.

 You can use `&showLog` to see how the snippets work, you can specify empty chunks to see the available placeholders, and you can join tables on the fly.